 Features & Specs - Casio G'zOne Commando 4G LTE

-Full retail price Full retail price is the cost of the phone when purchased without a long-term contract or agreement.
+Full retail price Full retail price is the cost of the phone in 2014 when purchased without a long-term contract or agreement.
 Models shown without a price have been discontinued from the carrier we tested the model on, though it is available in other memory capacities or for other providers.

 Full retail price

 Other providers The performances or features of these related phones may differ from provider to provider.